-The carrying value of our Sikorsky reporting unit included goodwill of \$2.7 billion, an indefinite-lived trademark intangible asset of \$887 million, and finite-lived customer program intangible assets of \$2.3 billion as of June 30, 2019.
+The carrying value of our Sikorsky reporting unit included goodwill of \$2.7 billion, an indefinite-lived trademark intangible asset of \$887 million, and finite-lived customer program intangible assets of \$2.3 billion as of September 29, 2019.
 As of the date of our 2018 annual impairment test, we estimated that the fair value of our Sikorsky reporting unit exceeded its carrying value of goodwill by a margin of approximately 20% and the fair value of the trademark intangible asset exceeded its carrying value by a margin of approximately 5%.
+We will perform our annual goodwill impairment test during the fourth quarter of 2019 and will perform a quantitative assessment of the fair value of our Sikorsky reporting unit.